Brazilian Pepper Tree, Peruvian Pepper Tree

 Family: Anacardiaceae

 Plant Trivia: Introduced and escaping invasive plant.
-The leaves of this plant produce a chemical that inhibits germination oand growth of other plants.
+The leaves of this plant produce a chemical that inhibits germination and growth of other plants.

-Field Identification: Crushed leaves have odor of turpentine; plant is same family as poison ivy, and leaf contact may cause dermatitis.
+Field Identification: Crushed leaves have odor of turpentine; plant is in the same family as poison ivy, and leaf contact may cause dermatitis.
 Crushed red fruit have a tangy, pepperlike smell.

-Occurrence: occasional on sandy soil in Flour Bluff, and intermittent in Nueces County
+Occurrence: Occasionally found on sandy soil in Flour Bluff and intermittently in Nueces County

 Bloom Period: Fall, Winter